h5bp/html5-boilerplate/README.md

 ## Contributing

-Hundreds of developers have helped to make the HTML5 Boilerplate.
-Anyone is welcome to [contribute](.github/CONTRIBUTING.md), however, if you decide to get involved, please take a moment to review the [guidelines](.github/CONTRIBUTING.md):
+Hundreds of developers have helped us to make this HTML5 Boilerplate.
+Anyone is welcome to [contribute](.github/CONTRIBUTING.md), however, if you decide to get involved, please take a moment to review this [guidelines](.github/CONTRIBUTING.md):

 * [Bug reports](.github/CONTRIBUTING.md#bugs)
 * [Feature requests](.github/CONTRIBUTING.md#features)